oceanspace/oceanspace.github.io/_posts/2020-04-26-fork-this-page.md

   - banner.html: edit button names and # of buttons
   - edit the sections. to edit section 2, you will have to go to posts
 4. Under posts/ edit the blog entry.
 The title and description will appear on your front page.
-5. Learn more with this <a href="https://jekyllrb.com/docs/step-by-step/01-setup/">step by step tutorial for Jekyll</a>
+5. Learn more with this <a href="https://jekyllrb.com/docs/step-by-step/01-setup/"  target=”_blank”>step by step tutorial for Jekyll</a>